Karl-Heinz Langer: Defense of the Reich

-Langer was appointed Staffelkapitän (squadron leader) of 7.
-Staffel (7th squadron) of Jagdgeschwader 3 (JG 3—3rd Fighter Wing) on 1 June 1943.
-He succeeded Oberleutnant Eberhard von Boremski who was wounded in combat the day before.
 On 14 October, during the Second Raid on Schweinfurt, Langer claimed the destruction of Boeing B-17 Flying Fortress bomber shot down 8 km east of Hammelburg.
-In this engagement, his Messerschmitt Bf 109 G-6 (Werknummer 26924—factory number) was shot down by defensive fire.
+In this engagement, his Bf 109 G-6 (Werknummer 26924) was shot down by defensive fire.
 Langer was forced to bail out near Hammelburg.
 Due to the injuries sustained, he was replaced by Leutnant Erwin Stahlberg as leader of 7.
 Staffel.
+Following his convalescence, Langer served with Ergänzungs-Jagdgruppe Ost, a fighter pilot training unit.